 When the Grand was built in 1883-84, its 58’ x 90’ stage was the largest in the southeast.
 At the time, the house seated 2,418 – almost one-fifth of Macon’s 15,000 population.
 In 1902 the stockholders of the Academy of Music announced plans for major renovations.
-The front of the old building was removed and replaced with the seven story Grand Building with shops in storefronts along the street.
-It was reopened in 1905 as The Grand Opera House.
+The front of the old building was removed and replaced with the seven-story Grand Building, with shops in storefronts along the street.
+It was reopened in 1904 as the Grand Opera House.

 On Oct.
 1, 1995, Mercer University signed a lease with Bibb County for the management and administration of the Grand Opera House.
-Since then, Mercer has made substantial investment in capital improvements and operations at the Grand.
-The lobby and facade have been renovated, the fly system has been replaced, the carpeting has been replaced, new telephone and computer systems have been installed, and the electrical service to the stage has been totally replaced, with a new service/capacity of 1,600 amps, tripling the previous capacity.
+Since then, the University has invested millions in capital improvements and operations at the Grand.
+The lobby and façade have been renovated, the fly system has been replaced, new computer systems have been installed, and the electrical service to the stage has been totally upgraded, with a new service/capacity of 1,600 amps, tripling the previous capacity.
 In 1996, Mercer created the GrandKids Arts Education Series to provide rich learning opportunities to students, through exposure to professional music, dance and theatre performances at The Grand.

 The Grand underwent even more much needed renovation and repair work during the summer of 2005, including removal and replacement of the original stage floor, while preserving one of Houdini’s trap doors.
 The entire theater was repainted in a bold, new color scheme, and more than 100 fiber-optic, twinkling stars were installed in the ceiling.
 The project was partially funded by a grant from the United States Department of the Interior, National Parks Service, “Save America’s Treasures” Program.
 Additional funding was provided locally by a grant from the Peyton Anderson Foundation.